Colombian military decorations: Medal for Distinguished Service in Preserving Public Order (Medalla Servicios Distinguidos en "Orden Público")

 Also created in 1952, by Decree number 803.
 However, this medal is awarded to military personnel for acts of courage or distinguished merit during civil disturbances within Colombia.
 The medal is a gray steel cross pattée with raised rim & stippled arms, having a large central medallion embossed with the national coat of arms; rays appear between the arms of the cross, with crossed saber & rifle appearing between the arms of the cross & resting on the rays.
 The cross is suspended by a ring from a lead-gray ribbon with medium width yellow-narrow blue-narrow red edges; small 5-point stars or 16-point suns on the ribbon & ribbon bar indicate additional awards.
 2nd Award -bronze star; 3rd Award -bronze & silver stars; 4th Award -bronze, silver, & gold stars; 5th Award -bronze, silver, & 2 gold stars; 6th Award -bronze, silver, & 3 gold stars; 7th Award -gold sun on a circlet of laurel; 8th Award -2 gold suns on laurel circlets; 9th Award -3 gold suns on laurel circlets; 10th Award -4 gold suns on laurel circlets.

 Military Medal of Valor (Medalla Militar al Valor)

 Awarded for acts of valor or daring in action during time of peace or civil disturbance.
-The medal is a rounded gray steel disk with small rectangles cut out at the quadrants (resembles a rounded cross formée), with the arms of the "cross" highlighted by raised rays at each edge and having a round central medallion bearing the Army, Navy or Air Force coat of arms within a circle.
+The medal is a rounded gray steel disk with small rectangles cut out at the quadrants (resembles a rounded cross formée), with the arms of the "cross" highlighted by raised rays at each edge and having a round central medallion bearing the Army, Navy or Aerospace Force coat of arms within a circle.
 The medal is suspended by a ring from a dark green ribbon with red center stripe.
-The service ribbon has the Army, Navy, or AF emblem in center; small bronze, silver, or gold stars on the ribbon indicate additional awards.
+The service ribbon has the Army, Navy, or Aerospace Force emblem in center; small bronze, silver, or gold stars on the ribbon indicate additional awards.
 The decoration was created by Government Decree number 2281, dated 10 November 1998.